-In April 2021, the Company executed a settlement with a former employee which resulted in the issuance of a warrant for 40,000 shares of common stock with an exercise price of \$9.41.
-Included in Accrued and Other Current Liabilities within the condensed balance sheet at March 31, 2021 is a \$1.1 million accrual relating to the executed settlement.
-As of December 31, 2020, \$1.4 million was accrued for the estimated settlement.
+In April 2021, the Company executed a settlement with a former employee which resulted in the issuance of a warrant for 40,000 shares of common stock with an exercise price of \$9.41 per share.
+The Company previously recorded an accrual within accrued and other current liabilities within the condensed balance sheet at December 31, 2020 to accrue for the settlement.
+Upon the issuance of the warrant in April 2021, \$1.1 million was reclassified from accrued and other current liabilities to additional paid-in capital within the condensed balance sheet as of June 30, 2021.